The Pschorr brewery's tent has a difficult reset behind it and still has to figure out what it is.

 Crowd and atmosphere

 Formerly known for a very young crowd and non-traditional music, the tent was trying to become a little more traditional in 2022.
 Therefore, Ludwig-Thoma-Musikanten, who have been the tent's band since 1972, were replaced by the very renowned Blaskapelle Josef Menzl, is known for its wild Bavarian beer hall music.
-Unfortunately, Hacker-Pschorr didn't give the new band enough time to win over a new, more traditional crowd and is now using Erwing und die Heckflossen in the evenings.
+Unfortunately, Hacker-Pschorr didn't give the new band enough time to win over a new, more traditional crowd and started using a party band for the evenings after only five days.

 On the first Sunday, the Bräurosl is usually closed for overcrowding, as it’s packed with gays.
 Also, the subsequent Monday became very popular within the gay community in recent years.